ocelotpotpie/HelpHelp/pve.md

  * `/lwc` - See a list of other commands related to locking.

 It is your responsibility to secure your valuables.
-If someone takes something from a chest you gave them access to, we can not return them.
+If someone takes something from a chest you gave them access to, we can not return it.

 See also `/help LWC`.